LucasCarvalho00/iFood-ViewCode/README.md

   As the proposal of this architecture was that each layer had a well-defined function. the implementation of tests will be facilitated and the maintenance of the architecture as well.
   Since each module only expects one result to be loaded.
 I can, for example, change the way the networking layer makes HTTPS calls with minimal impact within the viewmodels, I can change data persistence, return mocks to do tests and etc. All this with minimal effort.

-### Disadvantages of Architecture:

-  As this project is based on Swininject, which is a dependency container registered in the application launcher, it means that, if I need to change who resolves protocol x or y within this container, I will not be able to without restarting the application.

 ## Application Modules